ShipChain/blockies/README.md

 # Shipchain Blockies Project

 * A service assisting in generating the blockies using an ethereum wallet's address as the seed.
-* These blockies use the same standard as the etherscan, keeping a standard blockie per wallet.
+* These blockies use the same standard as in the Ethereum ecosystem, keeping a set blockie per wallet allowing quick identification of wallets visually.
 These can come in 3 different, customizable sizes.

-These are can be accessed by using the website blockies.shipchain.io/{{walletAddress}}.png.
-The size can be customizeable through the querystring.
+These can be accessed by using the website blockies.shipchain.io/{{walletAddress}}.png.
+The size is customizeable through the querystring.

 The blockies are created using AWS' Lambda@Edge and Serverless Framework.

 ### How to configure and deploy

-The settup for the CloudFront, Lambda@Edge and S3 buckets are configured on the serverless.yml file.
-Included there, are the environment variables for the possible sizes of the blockie.
+The setup for the CloudFront, Lambda@Edge and S3 buckets are configured on the serverless.yml file.
 You can deploy this to your AWS account using the command `sls deploy`, and for more in depth detail about the deployment you can use the command `sls deploy -v`.

 ### How to Access

 In order to obtain a blockie based on an ethereum address, you need to make a request to blockies.shipchain.io/{{walletAddress}}.png, replacing {{walletAddress}} with the address of the ethereum wallet you want the blockie for.
 You can also customize the size of the blockie by adding '?size=(small/medium/large)' to the end of the request.

 ### How to Run Tests